mendix/docker-mendix-buildpack/README.md

 	-t <root-fs-image-tag> -f Dockerfile.rootfs .
 ```

-After that you can build the target image with next command:
+After that you can build the target image with the next command:

 ```
 docker build